esvm4/Google-DA-Cyclistic/Case1/Report.md

 ## What surprises did you discover in the data?

+- There were no members who used docked bikes in 2022.
+- Classic bikes were used 365 days by both, docked bikes were used 365 days by casual riders, meanwhile electrice bikes were used 364 days by both.
+- Classic bikes seemed to be the most popular.
+- Casual riders used bikes longer than members, in general.
+- The most popular start station is Streeter Dr & Grand Ave for casual riders and all rides but it was Kingsbury St & Kinzie St among members.
+- May-September were the most popular months for casual riders, while in January, February, and December, the business was slow.
+- Around 16-18 in the evening, people were more likely to use bikes.

 ## What trends or relationships did you find in the data?

+- Apart from the most popular station, the number of rides per station was not very different.
+- Members really prefered to use classical bikes, the number nearly doubled that of casual riders.
+- Bike usage went up to reach peak in the summer, then went down in the winter, making its usage an U-shaped curve.

 ## How will these insights help answer your business questions?

+Those insights above can help me answer the differences between members and casual riders as below:

+- Members prefered Kingsbury St & Kinzie while casual riders preferred Streeter Dr & Grand Ave.
+This may happened due to the lack of marketing about the benefits of a membership in the area of Streeter Dr & Grand Ave.
+- Although the numbers are low, members still chose to use the service in Jan, Feb, Nov and Dec, making up for 3/4 of the usage in those months.
+This may be due to the fact that casual riders are more likely to use bikes for leisure, while members are more likely to use bikes for commuting to work.
+- The same goes for the time of day, members were more likely to use bikes for commuting to work in the morning at 7-8, while casual riders didn't it that much.

 # Share